Why I Started The Last Disciple Series

 I also wanted to know how Mary and John got along after Jesus put her under John’s protection.
 The Bible is silent on this.
 In fact, we know very little about how the disciples lived and died after the time of Christ.

 Early church historians agree, and it seems likely, that John would have faithfully cared for Mary, the mother of Jesus, for the rest of her life.
-But as far as I know, this is not mentioned in the Bible.
+But this is not mentioned in the Bible.

 Before his books began coming out, the last thing we heard in the Bible about John was from the Book of Acts.